Update – September 2020

 If we’re not going to stop travelling, how can we offset our carbon footprint?

-When it’s pointed out to you, and you’re forced to think about it, I honestly still think that there are too few people who would actually NOT go travelling because they are trying to save the planet one flight at a time.
+When it’s pointed out to you, and you’re forced to think about it, I still think that there are too few people who would actually NOT travel because they are trying to save the planet one flight at a time.
+Sustainable tourism is becoming a more important reality, thank goodness, but until then, here’s something we can do.

 When Helen from Make It Wild approached me, I was really intrigued by what they do.
 Instead of preaching to everyone about how they shouldn’t travel because it’s bad for the environment, they have invested in a project that helps us to offset our carbon footprint.
 By planting trees.